jpgamboa/Estakada99-Tizen/README.md

 ## Installing on a Samsung TV (Sideload)

+Samsung does not allow `.wgt` files to be installed via USB — sideloading must be done over Wi-Fi using Samsung's debug bridge (`sdb`).

 1. On the TV, go to **Settings > Apps**, type `12345` on the remote to enter **Developer Mode**
 2. Enable Developer Mode and set your computer's IP address
 3. Restart the TV